 Use the key combo CTRL + A.

-Even better, by using the Navigation pane, you can remove all the manual formatting from all the slides at once.
-Let's try that out.
+Even better, by using the Outline you can remove all the manual formatting from all the slides at once.

 Click in the Outline pane and repeat the key combos above: